birderboone/birderboone.github.io/lessons.md

 ### Links to great lessons
 - *Creating packages* is a great lesson for moderate and advanced R users for sharing code and packaging together commonly used functions for daily use.
 Hillary Parker at Not So Standard Deviations makes a useful and quick write up on [package writing](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/)
+- * Writing Shiny Apps* is a useful way to visualize and create dynamic code for people that is accesible to various levels of users.
+I learned through these [free online tutorials](https://shiny.rstudio.com/tutorial/)